lambdaclass/concrete/docs/ARITHMETIC_POLICY.md

 8. **Update pressure programs**: fix the handful of programs that rely on wrapping.
 9. **Update proof eligibility**: reject wrapping/saturating intrinsics from the proof subset.
 10. **Update PREDICTABLE_BOUNDARIES.md**: remove "Integer overflow: silent wrap" from the UB table.
 Add "Integer overflow: trap (abort)" to the failure paths table.
+11. **Add `#[overflow_checked]` obligation generation**: before checked arithmetic is the default everywhere, generate no-overflow obligations only for functions or scopes that opt in.
+Audit output must distinguish "overflow checked/proved" from "overflow checking not requested."

 ---